What Is Calcium?

-|51 years and up||1,200 mg/day (women) 1,000 mg/day (men)|
+|51- 70 years||1,200 mg/day (women) 1,000 mg/day (men)|

 In general, it's best to take calcium supplements with food.
 For better absorption, don't take more than 500 milligrams at one time.
 Split up larger doses over the course of the day.
-For the body to make use of calcium properly, you also need to get enough vitamin D and magnesium.
+For your body to make use of calcium properly, you also need to get enough vitamin D and magnesium.

 Good sources of calcium include: